 - Don’t ever lie or exaggerate your skills.
 During the reference checking process, the hiring manager might discover the truth.
 Even if you do get the job and can’t perform, you’ll be miserable and your boss will be unimpressed.
 It’s best to be honest about your skills and abilities, even if it means you don’t get the job.
 False claims aren’t worth it.

 - Too much information.
 Since hiring managers only scan resumes for a few seconds each, it’s important to avoid dense paragraphs and lengthy text.
 Instead, make sure your resume is written in a clear and concise way without flowery language, like “outside the box” or “taking a deeper dive.”

-- Mistakes and typos.
+- Simple mistakes & common typos.
 When you’re done writing your resume, give it to someone you trust to proofread it.
 You might be missing a glaring error, simply because you’ve been looking at it for too long.
 A fresh eye can quickly spot with formatting, grammar, typos and inconsistencies.